-Space debris is the legacy of 5,000 orbital-rocket (i.e. satellite) launches since 1957.
-There are roughly 100 million pieces of debris in orbit, with 500,000 of them being larger than one centimeter.
-Some pieces are dysfunctional satellites; others are discarded rocket stages; a few are tools lost by astronauts during space walks.
-Most are the result of satellite fragmentation due to on-board explosions or deliberate destruction.
+Space debris is the legacy of 6,020 orbital-rocket (i.e. satellite) launches since 1957.
+There are roughly 128 million pieces of debris in orbit, with 900,000 of them being larger than one centimeter.
+Some pieces are dysfunctional satellites; others are discarded rocket stages.
+Most are the result of satellite fragmentation due to accidental on-board explosions.
+Deliberate destruction has also occurred.
 However, some anomalous fragmentation events are thought to result from collisions between satellites and debris — at relative speeds of up to 58,000 kilometers per hour.
-Of greatest concern, each fragmentation increases the effective collisional cross section of material, which increases the probability of another collision.
-At a certain point, the dominant debris-generating mechanism will be debris-debris and debris-satellite collisions, initiating runaway space debris.
+Of greatest concern, each fragmentation increases the effective collisional cross section of material, which increases the probability of another collision per time.
+At a certain point, the dominant debris-generating mechanism will be debris-debris and debris-satellite collisions, initiating runaway orbital debris.
 This process, called the ‘Kessler Syndrome’, threatens a global economy which increasingly relies on satellites, as well as humanity’s long-term access to space and other celestial bodies.
-Fortunately, space debris can be addressed through international cooperation and technological innovation.
-Space-faring countries are already cooperating on this issue: 20,000 pieces of space debris have been detected, tracked and catalogued using Earth-based radar and telescopes.
-This information is widely shared, since advance warning of collisions can provide time for endangered satellites to be moved to safer orbits using on-board thrusters.
-National space agencies are also researching ways to remove derelict satellites from orbit, and perhaps most important, militaries are refraining from testing anti-satellite weapons in ways that could create long-lasting space debris.
-But this is not enough, particularly with the greatly expanding use of space.
+Concern of this process is only elevated as the number of satellites and objects in space increases rapidly over the next decade.